DataDog/kong-plugin-ddtrace/README.md

 `--data 'config.trace_agent_url=http://localhost:8126'`

 This value can use vault references.
 By default, the value of the environment variale `DD_TRACE_AGENT_URL` is used by resolving `vault://env/dd-trace-agent-url`.
-When this varuable is not set, the default is `http://localhost:8126`.
+When this variable is not set, the default is `http://localhost:8126`.

 ### Agent Endpoint (deprecated)